 Program Overview & Objectives

-The four priority areas of the Community Economic Development Capacity Building program are:
+The three priority areas of the Community Economic Development Capacity Building program are:

 - Increase collaboration across organizations and stakeholders;